The Wargamer's Videogame Guide to 201710 Feb 2017 4

 They are both due in Early Access this year; Battalion hasn't given a time-frame, but there is already a Steam page for DoW that lists January 2017 as the launch date.

-Days of War launches into Early Access on January 26th 2017.
+Days of War launched into Early Access on January 26th 2017.
 It's due to exist Early Access "within 12 months", so it could be end of this year or Jan 2018.
+We've written an analysis of the game so far that you can read here.

 Disclaimer: Editor Joe backed the Battalion 1944 Kickstarter.